 Join us for a bike ride through William G. Lunney Lake Farm County Park.
 The Lower Yahara River Trail takes us through restored prairies, oak woodlands, past marshes, and over Lake Waubesa.
 This trail features the longest inland boardwalk bridge constructed solely for non-motorized transportation in North America!
 Don’t worry we have plenty of fun games along the way to keep the group engaged.
 Enjoy a break along Lake Waubesa followed by a trip up to the top of our tower overlook.
 This gentle bike ride with minimal hills is fun for all ages and ability levels.
 Age: Kindergarten - 8th Grade (training wheels available).
 Bikes and helmets are provided.
 Cost: $5/person, $50 minimum.

 Is your group interested in learning how to fish?
 This is the program for you.
 Learn how to cast, bait, and catch fish along the shore or on one of our fishing piers.
 Staff will assist participants with removing fish and releasing them back into the water.
 Break up the day with a fun fish-focused game and learn to identify common Wisconsin fish.
 Fishing equipment is provided.
 Age: Kindergarten - 8th Grade.
+This activity is also open to persons with permanent disabilities (learn more about the Jenni & Kyle Preserve).
 Cost: $5/person, $50 minimum.

 Have you ever wondered what is in a healthy lake or pond?
 Join us as we dive into pond and lake ecology!
 This program starts with a story and a game about healthy aquatic ecosystems.
 Then, we will head out to the nearby lake and pond to discover frogs, dragonflies, snails, water bugs, turtles and more as we collect water samples and critter specimens.
 We then become scientists evaluating and identifying our specimens to determine the health of the lake, pond, or puddle.
 Age: Kindergarten - 8th Grade.
 Cost: $5/person, $50 minimum.